What else can I do to help the bees?

 1. Stop using insecticides - especially for 'cosmetic' gardening.

 There are better ways of dealing with pests - especially biological controls.
 Modern pesticides are extremely powerful and many are long-lasting and very toxic to bees and other insects.
-Here is a list of some pesticides to avoid.
+Here is a good source of information about pesticide toxicity.

 2. Avoid seeds coated with systemic insecticides.

-Beware - many farm seeds are now coated with Clothianidin and similar systemic insecticides, which cause the entire plant to become toxic to bees and all other insects that may feed on it.
-The same coatings may soon appear on garden seeds.
+Beware - some farm seeds are now coated with Clothianidin and similar systemic, neonicotinoids, which cause the entire plant to become toxic to bees and many other creatures that may feed on it.
+Similar coatings may soon appear on garden seeds.
 Check your seed packets carefully - and if in doubt, ask the manufacturer for full information.

 3. Read the labels on garden compost - beware hidden killers!

-Some garden and potting composts are on sale that contain Imidacloprid - an insecticide that is deadly for bees.
-It is often disguised as 'vine weevil protection' or similar, but it is highly toxic to all insects and all soil life, including beneficial earthworms.
-The insecticide is taken up by plants, and if you use this compost in hanging baskets, bees seeking water from the moist compost may be killed.
+Some garden and potting composts have been on sale that contain Imidacloprid - annother neonicotinoid insecticide that is deadly for bees.
+It is often disguised as 'vine weevil protection' or similar, but it is highly toxic to all insects and other soil life, including beneficial earthworms.
+The insecticide is taken up by plants, and if you use this compost in hanging baskets, bees seeking water from the moist compost may easily be killed.